 - The tendon thickens, as more stress is puts on it.

-- An extra bone growth is appearing in the Achilles tendon in insertional tendinitis.
+- Extra bone growth is appearing in the Achilles tendon in insertional tendinitis.

 - There is visible swelling at the affected part that worsens as one engages in activity throughout the day.

-Some problems can be healed with non surgical tendinitis treatment.
+Some problems can be healed with non-surgical tendinitis treatment.
 However, a sudden protrusion or pop at the calf or heel’s back is a clear indicator of a ruptured Achilles tendon.
-It is advisable to seek urgent medical attention if one suspects they have a ruptured Achilles tendon.
+It is advisable to seek urgent medical attention from an ankle surgeon if one suspects they have a ruptured Achilles tendon.